-Italy Suggested Travel Itinerary - Milano and the Lakes Region to Venice by Train
+Italy Suggested Travel Itinerary - Milan and the Lakes Region to Venice

-Short trips to Italy's top historic cities of the North
+Short trips to Northern Italy's top historic cities by train

 Unlike many suggested itineraries, this section of northern Italy is packed with interesting cities; you'll spend less than two hours travel time between cities in our suggested itinerary of Northern Italy.
-The distance between Milan and Venice is a mere 175 miles or so, less than three hours train time, and if you follow all the steps of the suggested itinerary, you'll stop and experience four fabulous cities between the two.
+The distance between Milan and Venice is a mere 175 miles or so, less than three hours train time, and if you follow all the steps of the suggested itinerary, you'll stop and experience four fabulous cities between the two with an optional stop at a lake.
 Use our clickable map to find information on any of the cities.

 Northern Italy Map, Showing Milan to Venice Train Routes

 Click each city name for travel information on that Italian City

 Italy Itinerary Map 2006 by James Martin, Europe for Visitors

 The Travel Itinerary